 “One of every six private sector jobs and two of every three construction jobs were attributable to the tourism industry,” said Jeremy Aguero, principal analyst with Applied Analysis.
 “A key point is that the tourism industry is not just one thing — it isn’t just the Strip.
 It’s all of the cab drivers, anyone who works at McCarran International Airport, folks who work in restaurants and convention facilities — some of them off the Strip and not owned by the casinos — all of that is tied together in this thing which is our tourism industry.”

 The housing market also was surging, with the Las Vegas metro median home sales price $250,000 in March 2008.
 In Phoenix and Tucson metros, it was $205,000 and $192,250, according to CoreLogic.

-Stephen M. Miller, director of the Center for Business and Economic Research at UNLV, said even though homebuilding was moving at a fast pace, there were more buyers than product.
+Stephen M. Miller, director of the Center for Business and Economic Research, part of the Lee Business School at UNLV, said even though homebuilding was moving at a fast pace, there were more buyers than product.

 “The developers were putting in new homes, new development, and they were issuing lottery tickets, a chance to buy a house,” Miller said.
 “I mean, that’s got to tell you something.”

 Nationally, the Great Recession had already started in December 2007, and by the time it ended in June 2009, the foreclosure rate in Las Vegas metro was at 7 percent and would continue until it peaked at 9.6 percent in December 2010.